Parallel-in-Time/pySDC/pySDC/tutorial/step_4/README.rst

 Part A: Spatial transfer operators
 ----------------------------------

-For a mjltilevel hierarchy, we need transfer operators.
-The user, having knowledge of the data types, will have to provide a ``space_transfer_class`` which deals with restriciton and interpolation in the spatial dimension.
+For a multilevel hierarchy, we need transfer operators.
+The user, having knowledge of the data types, will have to provide a ``space_transfer_class`` which deals with restriction and interpolation in the spatial dimension.
 In this part, we simply set up two problems with two different resolutions and check the order of interpolation (4 in this case).